odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/personas/erin-overview.md

 * So many systems, each with their own data and no easy way to manage complexity.
 * Constant demand for data extracts from the business teams.
-* New software packages being deployed with no thought for how the data within it will be supported.
+* New software packages being deployed with no thought for how the data requirements within them will be supported.
 * No budget to increase the size of her team – nor automate some of the common requests.